529 Plan Contributions

 Gift Tax Issues

 You can save a lot of money in a 529 plan, but adding funds too quickly can create complications.

 The “gift tax” limits how much money can move from one person to another before the IRS gets involved.
 Spouses who are both U.S. citizens can give each other unlimited amounts, but contributions to a 529 plan for a child, grandchild, or another individual might be considered gifts, and those gifts can affect your current or future taxes.

-Five-year election: For 529 contributions, the IRS allows up to five years’ worth of contributions at once with the potential to avoid gift tax consequences.
-An individual could contribute $70,000 (or $140,000 for a married couple) to a beneficiary’s 529 in one lump sum, but your IRS Form 709 must reflect your option to take the five-year election.
+For 529 contributions, the IRS allows up to five years’ worth of contributions at once with the potential to avoid gift tax consequences.
+An individual could contribute $75,000 (or $150,000 for a married couple) to a beneficiary’s 529 in one lump sum, but your IRS Form 709 must reflect your option to take the five-year election.

-Direct payments: If you make payments directly to a higher education institution for tuition expenses, those payments are generally not subject to gift taxes.
+If you make payments outside of a 529 plan, directly to a higher education institution for tuition expenses, those payments are generally not subject to gift taxes.
 That’s not much help if you’re socking away money for a newborn, but it could be helpful for parents or grandparents helping out while a child is in school.
-This strategy isn’t perfect — it’s useful for tuition payments only.
+This strategy isn’t perfect—it’s useful for tuition payments only.
 Money for room and board or other expenses may be treated as a gift.
 Also, it may affect the student’s ability to get financial aid.

 Limits on Deductions